john-cd/rust_howto/bk/src/categories/gui/immediate_mode_gui.md

 ## Key Concepts of Immediate Mode GUI

 - Redrawing Every Frame: Immediate mode GUIs redraw the entire UI on every frame.
 This simplifies the API but can be less efficient for very complex UIs if not optimized.
 - State Management: You manage the UI state directly in your application code.
-The GUI library doesn't maintain an internal representation of the UI.
+The [GUI][p-gui] library doesn't maintain an internal representation of the UI.
-- Declarative Style (Often): While not strictly required, immediate mode GUIs are often used in a declarative style, where you describe the UI layout and elements in your code, and the GUI library handles the rendering.
+- Declarative Style (Often): While not strictly required, immediate mode GUIs are often used in a declarative style, where you describe the [UI layout][p-ui-layout] and elements in your code, and the GUI library handles the rendering.

-For almost all cases where you want an immediate mode GUI in Rust, `egui` is the recommended choice.
+For almost all cases where you want an immediate mode [GUI][p-gui] in Rust, `egui` is the recommended choice.
 It's well-featured, performant, and has a great community.

 ## Immediate Mode GUI Libraries

-- `egui`: This is the most popular and widely used immediate mode GUI library in Rust.
+- `egui`: This is the most popular and widely used immediate mode [GUI][p-gui] library in Rust.
 It's well-documented, actively maintained, and a great choice for most projects.
-It's particularly well-suited for tools, games, and applications where performance and ease of use are important.
+It's particularly well-suited for tools, [games][p-games], and applications where performance and ease of use are important.
-- `conrod`: An older immediate mode GUI library.
-While still usable, `egui` is generally preferred for new projects due to its better documentation and active maintenance.
+- `conrod`: An older immediate mode [GUI][p-gui] library.
+While still usable, `egui` is generally preferred for new projects due to its better [documentation][p-documentation] and active maintenance.

 ## Integration with Rendering

-Immediate mode GUI libraries often need to be integrated with a rendering backend. `egui` has its own renderers for various platforms and backends, including `wgpu`, `glow`, and others.
+Immediate mode [GUI][p-gui] libraries often need to be integrated with a [rendering][p-rendering] backend. `egui` has its own renderers for various platforms and backends, including `wgpu`, `glow`, and others.

 ## Use Cases